FreeSlave/halflife-featureful/documentation/content/docs/development/shipping-your-mod.md

 # Shipping your mod

-So, you're ready to publish the demo or the full version of you mod based in Featureful SDK.
+So, you're ready to publish the demo or the full version of your mod based on Featureful SDK.
 This article will help you to figure out what things you should consider checking before shipping.

 ### Configuring liblist.gam

-If you mod is singleplayer only, it's better to add `type "singleplayer_only"` line to your liblist.gam.
-In this case the *Multiplayer* tab in options is hidden and *Advanced* settings takes its place.
+If your mod is singleplayer only, it's better to add `type "singleplayer_only"` line to your liblist.gam.
+In this case the *Multiplayer* tab in options becomes hidden and *Advanced* settings tab takes its place.

 See also: [liblist.gam on TWHL](https://twhl.info/wiki/page/liblist.gam)